Athletic Trainer entering National Beauty Pageant

 It is not about your level of education or ego.
 It IS about what we can do to provide an optimal environment for our athlete’s health, well-being and safety.

-Athletic Training has always been, and I hope will continue to be, a profession of giving, not receiving.
+Athletic Training has always been, and I hope will continue to be, a profession of giving.
 Be a sponge, ready and willing to absorb as much information and insight as you can.
 I often say that when you stop learning, you should leave the profession.
 A person who thinks they know all there is to know is dangerous.
 Be eager to learn and seek out those opportunities, you will be surprised at how much you can gain!

 This interview was originally taken December 2016.
 Since